tedneward/Azgaarnoth/index.md

 ### Religions
 Azgaarnoth holds many different beings as divine: the [Kaevarian Church](Religions/KaevarianChurch.md) is monotheistic, believing that Kaevar, the One, is the only being worthy of veneration.
 The [Trinitarians](Religions/Trinitarian.md) broke from Kaevar millennia ago, believing in the Three-in-One instead.
 The [Al'Uma](Religions/AlUma.md), on the other hand, put their faith in the Prophet... or his Disciple, the Apostate... instead.
 Still others quietly believe in the [Dailian Heresy](Religions/Dail.md) and seek to avoid drawing on any divine power whatsoever, lest they reduce the gods to nothing.
 Others hold beliefs in a [pantheon of deities](Religions/Pantheon.md), while still others seek to find the [divine in nature](Religions/Druidism.md) or in [spirits](Religions/Spirits.md).
 No one religion dominates the world--and most have strong opinions over which one should.

+### Homebrew notes
+Be sure to check out the [Game Notes](./GameNotes.md) for some notes on homebrew options I like to use.